shrebox/Privacy-Attacks-in-Machine-Learning/Membership-Inference/readme.md

 ## Run Experiements:

 NOTE : 1) Keep all the code (.py) files in the same folder before starting the execution.
-       2) For phase 1 evluation, kindly run the commands as provided.
+       2) For running without the 'cli.py', uncomment the '__main__' function in the attack.py and run the attack using the below commands.

 * Membership inference attack with target and shadow model training enabled:
 ```